ghostelement/auto-deployment/README.md

 ### run
 > Executing playbook

-Run `deploy` command to deploy program to server.
+Run `adp run` command to deploy program to server.
 The configuration file is located in the current directory.
 The default name is `playbook.yml`.

 **Example:**